Article-Beloved-Disciple

 The other three gospels don't give his name either.
 In fact they never even mention this "Beloved Disciple" (as he is often called).
 They also say nothing about any disciple leaning on Jesus during the Last Supper or witnessing the crucifixion.
 Their total silence on the matter only adds to the mystery.

 Church tradition does provide a name.
-It says that the Beloved Disciple was none other than John the son of Zebedee, the brother of James, and one of the original twelve disciples.
+It asserts that the Beloved Disciple was none other than John the son of Zebedee, the brother of James, and one of the original twelve disciples.
 This is why the fourth gospel is named John.
 In fact the tradition identifies John as the actual author of the gospel, not just the source of information for another writer.

 But the gospel, or parts of it, could still be based on John's memories.
 Thus, he could still be the Beloved Disciple.
-Obviously he was in a position to know a lot about the events that the gospel describes.
+Obviously he was in a position to know a great deal about the events that the gospel describes.
 He could have passed this information to other people, and someone else could have later used it as the basis for the final version of the gospel.

 Item 2.
-The Gospel of John uses the words "he", "him", and "his" when referring to the Beloved Disciple.
-Thus, unless this is a deliberate attempt to deceive, the person in question was probably a male.
+References to this disciple always use the words "he", "him", and "his".
+Thus, unless this is a deliberate attempt to deceive, the person in question was a male.

-Item 4.
+Item 3.
 John 19:27 says that Jesus' mother Mary went to live at the home of the Beloved Disciple after the crucifixion.
 Acts 1:14 says that she was part of the early community of believers, known as the Nazarenes, who lived in Jerusalem during that same period.
 Taken together, these two pieces of information indicate that the Beloved Disciple must have had a home in or near Jerusalem.

-Item 5.
+Item 4.
 The Gospel of John gives a detailed description of the interrogations of Jesus by the Jewish leaders and by Pilate.
 Presumably this information came from the Beloved Disciple.
 This implies that he was able to gain access to the locations of both interrogations, and therefore must have had a personal connection with at least one member of the Jewish religious establishment.

 So who was this "disciple whom Jesus loved"?
 Now that we have reviewed the main items of evidence, we can look at specific possibilities:

-John the son of Zebedee.
 As already noted, the main reason for identifying John Zebedee as the Beloved Disciple is church tradition.
 However, there is no known mention of this tradition until near the end of the second century, probably at least 80 years after the gospel was written.
 Also, the identification could have resulted from confusion between John Zebedee and John the Elder, a later figure who may have put the gospel into its final form.
 For these reasons, many scholars doubt the validity of the tradition.

-Several main items of evidence also seem inconsistent with the idea that John was the Beloved Disciple.
+Several items of evidence also seem inconsistent with the idea that John was the Beloved Disciple.
 For example, it is unlikely that a Galilean fisherman would have had a house in or near Jerusalem, or would have been allowed to witness the interrogations of Jesus by the Jewish leaders and Pilate.
 Also, if a prominent disciple like John was the authority behind the fourth gospel, its author most likely would have mentioned it within the gospel itself, since this would add legitimacy and prestige to the work.

 These arguments seem plausible to many people.
 But they are not conclusive, and for that reason the traditional view that John Zebedee was the Beloved Disciple can't be completely ruled out.
 And many Christians still accept it.

-Schonfield also suggests that the Last Supper took place in this priest's home.
+The book also suggests that the Last Supper took place in this priest's home.
 That would explain why he was present.
 And since he was the host, he would have had the privilege of sitting next to Jesus during the meal.

 This proposal appears to fit the known facts.
 But it is incomplete in that it doesn't identify a specific person.